How do you invest money in times of crisis?

 Different asset classes perform well or poorly at different times.
-If your portfolio is exposed to a single asset class – for example, equities of a specific country – its performance will follow the fortunes of the local equity market and returns are likely to be volatile.
-However, if your portfolio contains a selection of different asset classes and is spread across different countries and regions of the world, the various elements can perform differently at different times – so if one is doing badly, another may well be performing better and so could help to compensate.
+If your portfolio is exposed to a single asset class - for example, equities in a particular country - its performance will follow the fortunes of the local stock market and returns are likely to be volatile.
+However, if your portfolio contains a selection of different asset classes and is spread across different countries and regions of the world, the different elements may perform differently at different times - so if one asset class performs poorly, another may well perform better, helping to offset crises.
+This is a proven approach to investing to ensure the stability and diversification of your portfolio.
+Real estate is another interesting asset class that often shows a certain independence from the stock markets and can thus be a useful addition.

 Look beyond your home market